block-core/ariton-website/README.md

 ### Marketplace

 Within each community there are marketplaces that allows users to post their offers for sale of goods and services.
+Purchase of digital assets, such as tickets, can be saved into the users personal data storage (DWN) for safe-keeping.

 ### Registries